Ferryville Ordinance Chapter 7

 (20) Sewage

-commercial building, industrial plants, and institutions, including polluted cooling water and
+residences, commercial building, industrial plants, and institutions, including polluted

 (21) Shall